darnokkeson/TSCleaner/README.md

 Requirements

-For Windows Batch Execution:
-- Windows operating system
-- Embedded Python executable (included in CLEANER/PYTHON_WIN/)

-For Manual Python Execution:
-- Python 3.6 or higher
+- Python 3.6 or higher installed on the system
-- No external dependencies required
+- No external dependencies required (standard library only)

 Installation

 1. Ensure the directory structure is properly set up:

-   ROOT/
+   CLEANER_V4/
    ├── DWUKLIK_ABY_CLEAN.bat
-   ├── CLEANER/
-   │   ├── PYTHON_WIN/
+   ├── README.md
-   │   │   └── python.exe
-   │   └── SCRIPT/
+   ├── SCRIPT/
    │   ├── ts_clean_up.py
    │   └── ts_watcher.py
-   ├── film1.ts
+   ├── film1.ts (example - add your .ts files here)
-   ├── nagranie.ts
+   ├── nagranie.ts (example - add your .ts files here)
-   └── (other .ts files)
+   └── (other .ts files to be processed)

 2. Place any .ts files to be processed in the same directory as the batch file.

-3. Ensure PYTHON_WIN/python.exe is properly installed and executable.
+3. For Windows batch execution, ensure Python is available on the system PATH, or update the batch file to point to a local Python installation.

 Usage